uncommon beauty: a closer look at the vizsla

-Every Monday here at Petplan, I receive a list of the week’s more unusual pet insurance claims.
+Every Monday here at Petplan, I receive a list of the week’s more unusual pet health insurance claims.
 This week, two of these jumped out at me because they were for a relatively unusual breed: the Vizsla.
 It’s not uncommon for a couple of our “I-ate-a-spatula-with-cake-mix-on-it” or “running-full-speed-into-the-tv-because-there-was-a-rabbit-on-it” claims to be for Golden Retrievers or Labradors, but it was surprising to see Vizslas featured twice.

 For those unfamiliar with the breed, they’re a sporting dog originating over 1,000 years ago in Hungary as companions and working dogs of the Magyar tribes.
 Fancy heritage, no?
 As you can see from the picture, they’re easy on the eye, too!

 My experiences with Vizslas in a clinical setting has been pretty wide and varied but speaks volumes of the breed.
 A couple of examples are below: